TadCameron/Animob/journals/Jaiden-Faulkner.md

+2/28/2023
+Been working ALL day on creating the add a favorite and delete a favorite functionality for the front end.
+I feel like we're getting close, but jesus this is hard or harder than the authenctication stuff.

+2/27/2023
+Our anime api hasn't been working and it turns out its because the guy who runs doesn't make enough money or something.
+Thought we were going to have to redo alot of stuff or change our project.
+Tyler came in clutch and hosted the data from that database on his git lab.
+So we got it back to functioning thank god.

 2/23/2023
 Did alot of front end simple pages today, Tad did most of the driving and made some really good simple pages to display our anime detail and also a genre page.
 Sara's been doing alot of CSS and making alot of things look nice and pretty.
 Things are going really well so far